 Great news: the biggest change you had to make, you've probably already made.
 It's the change to mindset.

-You know that productivity can be viewed as a means to an end, a way to create focus on the patient.
+You know that productivity can be viewed as a means to an end, a way to create focus on the customer and conversation.
 And your tools need to be thought of in the same way.
-The freedom to use what you know about your conversations to make future improvements to the patient experience is, well....everything.
+The freedom to use what you know about your conversations to make future improvements to any outcome you're working toward is, well....everything.